kiubb02/CV_class_detection/README.md

 2. Open the Jupyter Notebook provided
 3. In cells with filepaths, please set it to your local path
 4. If you have not downloaded all from the repo then please run the cells step by step (All the folders such as train and split will be created automatically, only paths need to be adapted in the code)
 5. If all had been downloaded you can skip to the model training part, just make sure to change the filepaths to yours

+6. There is one part in the code in which we test the models with images from the internet - here either use your own and change the filepath completely or download the folder "ImagesFromInternet" for the same results and change the filepath to where the folder is located

 #### Findings and other Lessons Learned
 Please see the presentation slides for more information